 For the illustration, we set $\mu_1,\mu_2,\mu_3 = (2, 3, -2)$ and $\tau_1^2, \tau_2^2, \tau_3^2 = (1, 2, 2)$.
 To establish that the credal set $\mathcal{P}$ reaches a fixed point under repeated application of the updating map $f$, it is sufficient to examine only the extreme distributions.
 Equivalently, instead of tracking full distributions, we only need to verify whether the parameters of the Gaussians $(\mu_i, \tau_i^2)$ converge to fixed values.
-If each sequence of parameters stabilises, then the whole credal set stabilises.
+If each sequence of parameters stabilizes, then the whole credal set stabilizes.